Philippe Leger’s collection of WWII “Jerrycans”

 Prior to its development, the fuel cans used in Germany were triangular.
 In 1936, the German army issued an “invitation to tender” (their competitive bidding process) on developing a sturdier, more ergonomic fuel canister.
 Müller & Co won the project and Vinzenz Grünvogel, as their Oberingenieur or “chief engineer,” is widely credited with the Wehrmacht kanister’s design.

-What is not widely known, is that two years later, in 1938, Grünvogel traveled to New York with Albano Müller (the head of Müller & Co.)
+Less widely known, however, is the fact that two years later, in 1938, Grünvogel traveled to New York with Albano Müller (the head of Müller & Co.)

 The passenger list of that voyage includes a number of figures who, like Vinzenz Grünvogel, would turn out to be historic in one way or another.
 (See also: Ship of Fools)